 - High-quality image scanning through the mobile app

 - Run reports within the app or online

-- You’ll need to complete a full application to view rates
+- You must complete a full application to view rates

-BlueVine is a flexible and transparent invoice factoring company.
-You can choose from recourse or non-recourse agreements to meet your needs.
-The application process is clear and simple so you won’t have to spend your precious time working to get an approval.
+BlueVine is a flexible, transparent invoice factoring company that is newer to the industry.
+Established in 2014, it has an A+ Better Business Bureau rating and excellent reviews.
+With BlueVine, you can choose from recourse or non-recourse agreements to meet your needs.
+The application process is clear and simple, so you won’t have to spend your precious time working to get approval.
 The minimum revenue threshold is also friendly toward newer and smaller businesses.

-Minimum Revenue Threshold: $10,000 per month for at least 3 months
+Minimum revenue threshold: $10,000 per month for at least three months

 APR: Starts at 4.8%